LeviVenter/Vim-Configuration/README.md

 __Plugins:__

- To install the plug manager, download and put vim.plug in your autoload folder
+ To install the plug manager, download and put vim.plug in your autoload folder, then follow instructoins on how to enable plugins
  - Vim Plug (https://github.com/junegunn/vim-plug)

 For the rest of the plugins just clone them to plugged folder